john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 1. draw a straight-ish line from start to end, ignore the walls.
 2. Follow the line from start to end.
     1. If you bump into a wall, you have to go around.
-    2. Send out wall-following robots in the 1 or 2 open directions.
+    2. Send out backtracking robots in the 1 or 2 open directions.
     3. If the robot can find your new point, continue on.
     4 .If the robot intersects your line at a point that is further down stream, pick up the path there.
 3. repeat step 2 until you are at the end.